vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 Want to have it DRY

-Outro
-Global coupling.
-Data is global in your test suite? it can become painful.
-When you change some attribute and tests start to break.
-Idea is to declare factories and then segregate them -> Something is different is named differently.
-A user with admin flag becomes admin in separate factory or trait.
-Regular user vs admin user -> Different type of users.
-Splitting up the data types helps ease some of the pain of the fact that they are global.
-So like changes to admin are less likely to break global things.

-That’s also one more reason why only defining only the absolute basic objects and their attributes goes a long way in avoiding the side effects of global coupling. -> Bare minimum factory definitions and segregating related objects into separate factories or factories witht traits is the key thing to remember whatever you do.

-Declaring the most barebones factory as possible in order for it to be valid by default.
-In terms of Active Record validations.
-Facotry Girls will call save! on instance when its being created. which means that validations are always run.
-If any of them fail ActiveRecord::RecordInvalid gets raised.

 create is actually going to persist the data. the goal is declaring bare bones factories and either have child factories and assign different attribues that mutate the data in a certain manner or that you use traits where you can mutate multiple columns (attributes) and change a handful of columns at at time or you can add associations or different callbacks.

 Being able to define traits as a concept. for example flag on a post. published boolean and then requirements change and you need timestamp. later it changes again because you need state machine with published, not published, draft and so one.
 Instead of building a factory girl object and putting that column when you create this record ends up being a painfpoint because everything needs to change now when you refer to published-> all through your tests. -> traits just referring to this concept which lets you apply and affect changes in only one central DRY place.
 Imagine if you’d have used an options hash for instantiation and that requirement totally changed how many potential places in your tests might break and need attention now. with traits your test dont necessarily care about how its stored in the database.